 Our Secondary students start the school year taking Intensives; a focused course on a specialized topic, for two weeks.
 All 6th Graders are automatically enrolled in the 6th Grade Intensive.
-This is such a gift of time!
-Two teachers in our 6th Grade Team work exclusively with students to build community, register for electives, learn the ropes, and have fun.
+This is such a gift of time.
+The teachers in our 6th Grade Team work exclusively with students to build community, register for electives, learn the ropes, and have fun.
 Students also engage in a book study to help improve self-image, build friendships, resist peer pressure, set and achieve their goals, and be successful in a variety of settings.
-6th Grade Intensive teachers will begin communicating prior to the first day of school.